Rankability Under Constraint (WIP)

 A society may retain lower-ranked abstractions and lose higher-ranked ones.

-This is not evidence against rankability.
 It is evidence that memory, institutions, and civilizational continuity are themselves constrained.

 Why Rankability Does Not Collapse Back into Total Closure